gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

 boxes and save the current state if needed, it's main purpose is to offer access to its data via getter methods.
-All elements reading or writing to this data need a pointer to the `MicroState` and need to request their data explicitly.
+All elements reading or writing to this data need a pointer to the `StatePropagatorData` and need to request their data explicitly.
 This will later simplify the understanding of data dependencies between elements.

-Note that the `MicroState` can be converted to and from the legacy `t_state` object.
+Note that the `StatePropagatorData` can be converted to and from the legacy `t_state` object.
 This is useful when dealing with functionality which has not yet been adapted to use the new data approach - of the elements currently implemented, only